 4. Ask what outcomes (i.e., heads/tails combinations) are possible if the coin is flipped two times, e.g., heads/heads or tails/heads.
 If students begin to offer outcomes in a haphazard order, ask them how they could make sure they recorded all possible outcomes without double counting.
 Suggest, for example, a tree diagram and model how it can be used to identify the four different outcomes.
 Ask what the probability is for any one outcome (1/4, .25, or 25%).

 5. Model for students how a table or an organized list could be used to determine the number of possible outcomes.
 See poster for example if necessary.

 6. Ask what the probability is of flipping one head and one tail.
 There are four possible outcomes and two favorable ones (heads/tails and tails/heads).
 Point out that even though this would initially be depicted as 2/4, we would want to reduce to lowest terms, so our final answer would be 1/2, .5, or 50%.

-7. Now ask how many outcomes are possible if the coin were flipped three times (eight outcomes).
-Ask students to explain how a tree diagram, a table, or an organized list could be used to solve the problem in an organized way.
-Demonstrate if necessary.
+7. Guided Practice: In pairs or individually, ask students to determine how many outcomes are possible if the coin were flipped three times (eight outcomes).
+Ask students to be prepared to explain how they used a tree diagram, a table, an organized list, or some other method to solve the problem in an organized way.
+Ask students to share their solution methods.

 8. Ask students if there is a way to determine the number of outcomes without using a table or a tree diagram.
 Demonstrate how the fundamental counting principle could be used, i.e., two possible outcomes for the first, second, and third flips or 2 x 2 x 2 = 8 or 23.